Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 They die almost instantly.

-10. Mesh Windows and Seals Cracks
+10. Mesh Windows and Seal Cracks

 Installing tight-fitting mesh window screens is one of the best ways to keep no-see-ums out of your home.